apoorv-arora/Baatna-web/README.md

       A : __referrals__ table has uid -> email, so a simple SQL query can do it

           `SELECT count(email) FROM users WHERE email IN (SELECT email FROM referrals WHERE uid = ?)`

-          will give count of all the successful referrals while inner query gives the total referrals by a given uid
 - [x] Website parallax is gone.
 TBH the frontend code was scattering here and there, I had reorganized it a bit and I probably messed up doing that.
 - [x] Not receiving welcome mails.
 Hence could not check with referral system.
 I am using PHP's mail function, should work on a SMTP server (not on local unless configured)
 - [ ] Merge with poras_baatna and push.